petr-motejlek/my-cv/_pages/index.markdown

   of creating the infrastructure and making sure it works well for all its users.
 - Can work in an __on-prem__ setting, __in-cloud__ setting or any hybrid, if need be.
-Migrations in between tare always interesting.
+Migrations in between are always interesting.
 - I prefer __infrastructure as code__ and am profficient in several tools and practices (_Terraform_ and _Ansible_ are my favorite) with good DevOps support (such as service mesh architecture for